 - Nearpod VR – The Nearpod app includes over 100 VR based lessons.
 Can be used with or without VR viewers

-- Some VR Content to try – View in the YouTube app on your phone or try viewing with a VR viewer like Google Cardboard.
+- Some simple VR Content to try – View in the YouTube app on your phone or try viewing with a VR viewer like Google Cardboard.

 Remember, you don’t have to explore everything on this page, there’s a lot here to make sure everyone finds something new and interesting to do.

 - Explore some of the readings and apps.

 - If you have a smartphone or tablet, download an app or two and test them out.

 - If there are other related services/tools that we haven’t been mentioned, feel free to explore them instead.

 - Consider how you can use these tools with your students.

 - Write a blog post about your experience, reactions, ideas.

 - Copy the URL (webpage address) for your post.